 The Arizona WIOA State Plan includes a goal and strategy to develop the data needed to permit all ARIZONA@WORK Job Center partners to share in the infrastructure costs in the future: "Goal 4: Strengthen Data Utility and Reporting; Strategy 10: Establish Process of Data Linking Across Core Programs to Ensure Core Programs Are Able to Share Key Data Elements for Shared Clients."

 Option to Use Existing Resource Sharing Agreement to Meet Infrastructure Cost Sharing Requirements:

-Arizona WIOA Joint Operational Guidance 2016-1 ("Framework for One-Stop System Memorandum of Understanding") required the submission of the signed MOU, with existing resource sharing agreements (RSA).
+ARIZONA@WORK Job Center Vision and Structure Of One Stop Delivery System required the submission of the signed MOU, with existing resource sharing agreements (RSA).